The Evolution of Police Long Guns

 This is why police carry hollow points.
 It’s not to be extra mean.
 In theory, the hollow point should open up like a parachute, slowing down and stopping in the suspect, rather than over-penetrating.

-They don’t always work.
-On 07 Jul 1998 I was peripherally involved in a gun battle in which a multiple homicide suspect ambushed the officers looking for him (and his alleged accomplices).
-He killed two agents and wounded a deputy.
-Multiple officers shot back, striking him 8 or 9 times with 9mm and .40 hollow points.
+Hollow points don’t always work.
+In the 07 July 1998 gun battle I mentioned above, multiple officers shot back, striking him 8 or 9 times with 9mm and .40 hollow points.
 Only 4 or 5 bullets stayed in him; the remainder over-penetrated.
 Fortunately it was in a corn field in a very rural area, with low population density and few farm houses.

 Myths About Penetration